Best Cybersecurity Software Platforms for Real-Time Alerts

 Best Fit

-Security teams that need flexible, vendor-agnostic automation to orchestrate workflows across a heterogeneous tool stack — particularly teams that have outgrown the built-in automation capabilities of their SIEM or EDR platform.
+Security teams that need vendor-neutral automation across a mixed tool stack.
+Best for teams that have outgrown the built-in automation of their SIEM or EDR.

 9. Datadog Security